AWS IAM Best Practices

 Use IAM Access Analyzer

 - IAM Access Analyzer analyzes the services and actions that the IAM roles use, and then generates a least-privilege policy that you can use.

 - Access Analyzer helps preview and analyze public and cross-account access for supported resource types by reviewing the generated findings.

 - IAM Access Analyzer helps to validate the policies created to ensure that they adhere to the IAM policy language (JSON) and IAM best practices.

 - Questions are collected from Internet and the answers are marked as per my knowledge and understanding (which might differ with yours).

-- GCP services are updated everyday and both the answers and questions might be outdated soon, so research accordingly.
+- AWS services are updated everyday and both the answers and questions might be outdated soon, so research accordingly.

-- GCP exam questions are not updated to keep up the pace with GCP updates, so even if the underlying feature has changed the question might not be updated
+- AWS exam questions are not updated to keep up the pace with AWS updates, so even if the underlying feature has changed the question might not be updated

 - Open to further feedback, discussion and correction.